Inflect logo

 Power Analysis

 Average Cost Of Power The average cost for industrial power in the Harlow area is approximately £0.17/kWh, as of September 2025.
-This price point is competitive within the UK and offers a slight cost advantage compared to central London, directly reducing the total cost of ownership for high-density deployments.
-The UK's power mix includes significant contributions from renewables (~40–50%), natural gas (~35–45%), and nuclear (~10–15%).
+This pricing is competitive for a major European market, helping to manage operational expenditures for high-density deployments.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers The UK does not offer specific tax credits or financial incentives for data center construction or operation.
-Businesses operate under the standard corporate tax structure, which provides predictability for financial planning.
+Tax Advantage For Data Centers The United Kingdom does not offer specific tax incentives for data center construction or operation.
+The primary financial benefits come from the market's competitive operational costs and access to a large digital economy.

 Natural Disaster Risk